RobertoRoos/sawIntuitiveResearchKitWiki/MacBuild.md

 source cisst/cisstvars.sh
 export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/you/dVRK/build/cisst-saw/cisst/cisstReflexxesTypeII/lib
 ```
-The last command is to find the share library for Reflexxes.
+The last command is to find the shared libraries for Reflexxes.
 The path with depend on where you built cisst-saw.

 Then go in your source tree:
 ```sh
 cd ~/dVRK/cisst-saw/sawIntuitiveResearchKit/share/console
 sawIntuitiveResearchKitQtConsoleJSON -j console-full-system-simulated.json
 ```

+# Screenshots